SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 ### Grid Medium Voltage Line
 Medium voltage lines carry electricity over large distances.

-* Initial Installation Cost
-    * Multiply the installation cost of MV line per meter by the number of meters of MV line in the network.
+* Initial Raw Cost is proportional to the number of meters of medium voltage line in the network.
+* Initial Installation Cost is proportional to the Raw Cost.
-* Recurring Maintenance Cost
+* Recurring Maintenance Cost is proportional to the Raw Cost.
-    * Multiply the maintenance cost of MV line per meter by the number of meters of MV line in the network.
-* Recurring Replacement Cost
+* Recurring Replacement Cost is the Initial Cost divided by lifetime.
-    * Divide the installation cost by the lifetime of MV line.

 #### Grid Medium Voltage Network Minimum Point Count
 {grid_mv_network_minimum_point_count}